Missing wp-admin? Why this site doesn't use WordPress.

 New website: Just use WordPress

-In summary, I can recommend WordPress for all those who can't exactly program or want to learn, or simply don't want to invest time in it.
-If the requirements for the site should be mainstream, there is nothing against a ready proven system like WordPress.
-The advantage of an own system compared to WordPress is, however, that additional functionality can be implemented without ready-made paid plugins.
+To summarize, I can recommend WordPress for all those who can't program or don't want to learn, or simply don't want to invest the time.
+If the requirements for the site are mainstream, there is nothing to be said against a ready-made, tried-and-tested system like WordPress.
+However, the advantage of an in-house system compared to WordPress is that additional functions can be implemented without the need for ready-made paid plugins.

 For running on your own server, see also WordPress in Docker incl.
 HTTPS Let’s Encrypt setup